-Parameter Туре Default Description eliminateUncommittedChanges Boolean false When set to true, only committed change records are moved to the Change Table.
-If false, all change records are moved to the change tables (in which case, memory usage is minimal) hence the change table may contain rolled back data.
-For most adapters, following the RI considerations results in rolled-back changes eliminated naturally by compensating change records generated by the adapter in a rollback.
-Consult the respective CDC adapter documentation for details.
-For more information, see Referential Integrity Considerations eventExpirationHours int 48 Indicates how long change records are kept in change tables within the staging area.
+Parameter Туре Default Description

+eventExpirationHours int 48 Indicates how long change records are kept in change tables within the staging area.
 After the indicated time, change records are deleted.

 You can set a value between 0 and 50000.

 A value of 0 means that the records are never deleted.
+A value of 1 indicates that the records are kept for one hour.

+logLevel enum The logging level for the router.
+The following are the available log levels:

+none

+∎ api

+internalCalls

+■ info

+debug.

-A value of 1 indicates that the records are kept for one hour. logLevel enum The logging level for the router.
-The following are the available log levels: none ∎ api internalCalls info debug. maxDeletedEventsInBatch int 500 Controls how many expired change records are delete in a single pass.
-This number may need to be lowered in some rare cases to reduce latency when a large number of change events is continuously being received. maxOpenfiles int 200 Controls the number of physical files opened by the router. maxTransactionMemory int (in Kb) 1000 Specifies how much memory can be stored in memory per transaction before it is off-loaded to disk.
-This number should be higher than the average transaction size so that the slower-than-memory disk is not used too often. maxStagingMemory int (in Kb) 10000 0 Specifies how much memory in total can be used for storing active transactions (ones that have not yet committed or rolled back).
+maxDeletedEventsInBatch int 500 Controls how many expired change records are delete in a single pass.
+In some rare cases, it may be necessary to lower this value to reduce latency when a large numbe of change events is continuously being received.

+maxOpenfiles int 200 Controls the number of physical files opened by the router.

+maxTransactionMemory int (in Kb) 1000 Specifies how much memory can be stored in memory per transaction before it is off-loaded to disk.
+This number should be higher than the average transaction size so that the slower-than-memory disk is not used too often.

+maxStagingMemory int (in Kb) 10000 0 Specifies how much memory in total can be used for storing active transactions (ones that have not yet committed or rolled back).

+sourceEventQueue Structure: Connection information to the

+■ server string OracleAS CDC Adapter .

+workspace string

+adapter string

+■ eventWait int 30

+maxEventsAsBlocks int 250

+reconnectWait int 15

+fixedNat boolean false

+stagingDirectory string Specifies the directory where the staging area change files are stored This directory also stores off-loaded transactions, timed-out transactions